 Massachusetts Department of Correction donates Computers for Schools

-Franklin D. Roosevelt School receives 30 computers
+Roosevelt Elementary School in Worcester receives 300 computers

-The DOC Computers for Schools Program is modeled after the Detwiler Foundation’s original program in California, which is now operating in Chicago, Illinois, by a nonprofit organization.
+The DOC Computers for Schools Program is modeled after the Detwiler Foundation's original program in California, which is now operating in Chicago, Illinois, by a nonprofit organization.
 In May 1998, the first of the computers were refurbished by inmates, with more than two dozen inmates participating in the program.
-Since the program began, about 461 inmates have participated in the program.